paulwarren/nzde/dict/D/README.md

 n.

 <b>1</b> n.
 (Rural) the removal of lambs tails with either knife, searing iron or rubber ring.
-[Used mainly in the N.I.and is used loosely to include ear-marking and castration of male lambs.](See tailing)
+[Used mainly in the N.I.and is used loosely to include ear-marking and castration of male lambs.]
+(See tailing)

 ## docking area, docking yard